Pay Order Vs Demand Draft: 3 Top Facts You Must Be Aware of

 • It may take up to 24 hours to process a pay order

-• Customer must pay the amount in cash or another accepted mode to place a request for these cheques
+• You must pay the amount in cash or another accepted mode to place a request for these cheques

 • Only the beneficiary receives payment from it, making it a secure option